effiemanyos/ms2-produck/README.md

 - Shapes & Diagrams → [Google Drawing](https://chrome.google.com/webstore/detail/google-drawings/mkaakpdehdafacodkgkpghoibnmamcme)
 - Crop Portraits → [Crop Circle](https://crop-circle.imageonline.co/)
 - Image Compression → [TinyJPG](https://tinyjpg.com/)

->(*) This tool was used to create the first version of wireframes (first draft during brainstorming session).
-Nonetheless, the structure and the design of the website was modified afterwards to meet the project deadline.

 [Back to Content](#content)